To request a VM, please send an e-mail to irb[at]uni-paderborn.de

 - RAM: 4 GB

-- Additional memory (plus basic memory): 0 GB
+- Additional storage (in addition to basic storage): 0 GB

 - Operating system: IRB Debian